ECONOMIC DEVELOPMENT INCENTIVES AND ASSISTANCE PROGRAMS

 Michigan Public Act 328 allows certain communities, of which Holland is officially designated, to abate all new personal property taxes in certain geographic areas in order to stimulate economic development.
 Abatements include all millage, state and local.
 The act allows all new personal properties installed by an eligible business after local approval to be 100% exempt from personal property taxes for a specified period determined by the City.

 After receiving a resolution from the Holland City Council, the Michigan State Tax Commission takes final action on this request for abatement.
 The City has criteria that must be met in order to qualify for this abatement.

 The MRERZ was created by the State of Michigan to foster the development of a strong renewable energy industry.
 Holland currently has one MRERZ and only certain renewable energy businesses are eligible for the incentives within this Zone.
 Businesses in an MRERZ do not pay most local property taxes on existing and future increases in property value during the term of the Zone.
 An MRERZ is only available through the State of Michigan on a very limited basis; however, the City must support and submit the application.

 Michigan Strategic Fund Renaissance Zone (MSFRZ)

-The State of Michigan has created the MSFRZ to stimulate the provision of a substantial number of new jobs and investment.
+The State of Michigan has created the MSFRZ to stimulate the provision of a substantial number of new jobs and investments.
 This is an incentive offered through the state on a very limited basis.
-The City must support and submit the actual application for a MSFRZ and there is currently one such Zone in the City.
-Businesses in a MSFRZ do not pay most local property taxes on existing and future increases in property value during the term of the Zone.
+The City must support and submit the actual application for an MSFRZ and there is currently one such Zone in the City.
+Businesses in an MSFRZ do not pay most local property taxes on existing and future increases in property value during the term of the Zone.